-Worker’s compensation coverage generally applies to injuries or diseases arising out of and in the course of employment, subject to the limitations and conditions of Nevada’s Industrial Insurance laws.
+Worker’s Compensation coverage generally applies to injuries or diseases arising out of and in the course of employment.

-Second, if you sought medical treatment or were off work as a result of your on-the-job injury or occupational disease, you must file a “Claim for Compensation” (Form C-4) within 90 days after the accident or having knowledge that your disease may be work-related.
-This form must be completed and signed by you and your physician at the time of your initial medical examination.
+Second, if the employee has sought medical treatment or was off work as a result of the on the job injury or occupational disease, they must file a “Claim for Compensation” (Form C-4) within 90 days after the accident or having knowledge that their disease may be work-related.
+This form must be completed and signed by the employee and their physician at the time of their initial medical examination.

 For life-threatening conditions requiring immediate treatment, dial 911 or get medical care at the nearest hospital or emergency room.
-Notify your supervisor and complete the required forms as soon as possible thereafter.
+The injured worker should notify their supervisor and complete the required forms as soon as possible thereafter.

-You may be denied workers' compensation benefits if you fail to file a Form C-1 or a Form C-4 in a timely manner.
+Worker’s compensation benefits may be denied if the employee fails to file a Form C-1 or a C-4 Form in a timely manner.

-Report all injuries no matter how insignificant they may seem to you at the time.
+Employees should report all injuries no matter how insignificant they may seem at the time.